Illinois Adult Use Cannabis Dispensary License Application

 What do you need to work at a dispensary in Illinois?

-An Illinois Licensed Cannabis dispensary employees will need to be trained on cannabis laws and the measures put in place to ensure safety.
+A dispensary employee will need to be trained on cannabis laws and the measures put in place to ensure safety.
 Such safety measures include proper bookkeeping, security to prevent theft of cannabis products, and a plan that tracks all stocks until they are sold.

 The law states that each dispensary must have a comprehensive plan and “the security plan shall also detail which private security contractor licensed under Section 10-5 of the Private Detective, Private Alarm, Private Security, Fingerprint Vendor, and Locksmith Act of 2004” will offer security to the dispensary premises.